 The commencement program for the Eighteenth Anniversary and Ninth Graduating Exercises of the Indian Industrial School at Carlisle, Pennsylvania.
 The program includes a schedule of events as well as a photograph of the graduating class of 1897.

 Richard Henry Pratt forwards a list of the Graduating Class of 1897 of the Carlisle Indian School to W. N. Hailmann along with his assessment of their character and efficiency.

 Richard H. Pratt recommends that former student Lizzie Hill be appointed as an assistant matron in the Indian Service.
 Pratt and Assistant Superintendent A. J. Standing forwards Hill's application along with references from chief matron L. R. Shaffner, Hill's outing host, Elizabeth D. Edge, and Pratt himself.

 Richard Henry Pratt follows up on Lizzie Hill's application for an assistant matron position in a western school.

-Lizzie M. Hill asks W. A. Jones if she has been appointed as an Assistant Matron.
+Lizzie Hill asks W. A. Jones if she has been appointed as an Assistant Matron.
 If not, she would like to return home for a visit and then return to Carlisle to go on outing.